Seeking Wisdom – Lifelong Learning

 Hebrew Learning- Hebrew is the golden key to Jewish education (Chaim Nachman Bialik):

-Beginning in 3rd grade our students also attend class on Wednesday afternoons and our program expands to include Hebrew language.
+Beginning in 3rd grade our students attend class on Wednesday afternoons and Sunday mornings.
+Our program expands to include modern Hebrew language.
 We believe that the Hebrew language is an important gateway to Jewish culture and thought.
 In addition to preparing our students for B’nai Mitzvah and to be competent participants in Jewish worship, we are deeply committed to teaching the modern Hebrew language.

-From organizing classroom social events to reminding parents of what comes next in the life of the congregation, the YES (Youth Education Services) Committee works to provide a value-added experience for parents with students in our school.
+From organizing classroom social events to reminding parents of what comes next in the life of the congregation, the YES (Youth Education Services) Committee provides a value-added experience for parents with students in our school.

 Our Youth Groups offer age-appropriate, informal opportunities to make friends, engage in Jewish life and have fun together.
 Junior Youth Group brings together our students in 6th, 7th and 8th grades for social activities and projects that help to improve the world.
 Senior Youth Group provides our high school students with leadership skills and a supportive community to grow and develop as responsible Jewish adults.
 Emphasis is on service to the community while having fun together.